chiefastro/aim-aie7-demo-day/plan.md

 - MCP server provides semantic search tools for consumer agents

 Day 4
+- Create mock restaurant web servers on localhost that have any endpoints needed to complete a transaction
-- Implement Restaurant Agent template and spin up 3 instances (configs per merchant)
+- Implement Restaurant Agent template and spin up 3 instances (configs per merchant) - these will be LangGraph agents that make any API calls needed to execute a transaction, and that interact with the user as needed to gather order details.
-- Implement A2A endpoints and order state machine
+- Implement A2A endpoints and order state machine - these will be exposed on the fake web servers for the consumer agent to discover in a well known location

 Day 5
 - Implement Transaction Simulator: receipts, postbacks, ledger, wallet endpoint